Dear fellow audio enthusiast,

 Powering electronic equipment is an area of great research in virtually all electronic systems.
 Designs that waste less power, run cooler and manage fluctuations of voltage and current to provide “clean” power to our devices are very important.

 We hear a lot about the LPS (Linear Power Supply) and the SMPS (Switch Mode Power Supply).
 In GENERAL it has been shown that high quality Linear Power Supplies improve the performance of audio equipment.
 An LPS design can be rather simple.
-Improving the quality of the DC power to our devices can get expensive.

 The High Definition Multimedia Interface (HDMI) standard has overshadowed almost any other means of providing a digital video signal from a source to a display.
 It combines video, audio, control and more in a single cable and connector.
 The standard has been evolving since it's inception.
 The electrical properties of the cabling have changed and a whole lot more.
 The standard is controlled by a single entity, and they are almost rabid about enforcing licensing.